Replacing or changing a number plate

 - if the holes do not interfere with the appearance of any characters on the plate

-- if plates are not altered in any way so as to damage or deface the plate.
+- if plates are not altered in any way to damage or deface the plate.

 Drilling holes in a plate to attach a reversing camera is not permitted.